 These chickens were wild.
 Unbeknownst to me, this batch included several small breeds that could fly very well.

-Upon arriving home, I went to release the birds in a small run.
+After driving in and bringing old laying hens home, I went to release the birds in a small run.
 A rooster exploded out of the first box before I even had it fully open!
 Straight up into the air he went, over the pen and into the bushes on the north end of our property.

 Maybe it was just a skittish rooster?
 Fingers crossed (figuratively speaking), I continued releasing birds.